 f) Leave a comment on this post (below) about your thoughts on Brave as well as whether you prefer to read movie reviews as an audio review or the text writeup (Optional Entry – must also complete the online form in step g)

-g) This is the required step if you just want to enter once, or if you've entered via any of the methods above, you must ALSO complete this step.
+g) This is the required step if you just want to enter once, or if you’ve entered via any of the methods above, you must ALSO complete this step (UPDATED: The link has been removed since the contest is closed).
 This online survey will let us know which sites you followed us on and how we can contact you if you win the drawing for The Art of Brave.

 Please let us know if you have any questions or comments in regards to our contest and we wish you luck.